-An outbox is a term used to describe the location or folder where e-mail is stored before being sent.
-Below is a short list of some of the reasons why the outbox is used.
+An outbox is the location or folder where e-mail is stored before being sent.
+Below is a short list of reasons why the outbox is used.

 Reasons for the outbox

 - Allows an e-mail to be composed and stored even if there is no Internet connection.
 Once the computer's connection is restored, all e-mails in the outbox are sent automatically.

 - Gives the user time to review, edit, and delete messages before they are sent.

-- Allows the user to respond to all their e-mails in bulk, which can help prevent interruptions.
+- Allows the user to respond to all their e-mails in bulk, which helps prevent interruptions.

 Once e-mail is sent, if your e-mail program or service has a Sent items folder, it's moved from the outbox to the Sent items.